 - Can a more structured approach to rhyme times be implemented consistently in a public library context?

-The project is now complete and the main research report can be downloaded here:
+The project is now complete and the main research report, a set of shareable tools and a quick guide can be downloaded by signing up to our newsletter below:

-A set of shareable tools for use by other library services looking to learn from or replicate the approach can be downloaded here:
+- A set of shareable tools for use by other library services looking to learn from or replicate the approach.

-A quick guide to the research intended for a general audience including library staff and the public can be downloaded here:
+- A quick guide to the research intended for a general audience including library staff and the public.

 If you would like to learn more about this project or how we could help you develop something similar in your own service, email@example.com would love to hear from you.